use-ink/ink/ARCHITECTURE.md

 The Wasm blob to which an ink! contract is compiled is executed in an execution environment named [`pallet-contracts`](https://github.com/paritytech/substrate/commits/master/frame/contracts) on-chain.
-This `pallet-contracts` is teh smart contracts module of [the Substrate blockchain framework](http://substrate.io/).
+This `pallet-contracts` is the smart contracts module of [the Substrate blockchain framework](http://substrate.io/).

 The relationship is as depicted in this diagram: